The industrialization and its effects on society

 Steam Powered Engine

-The switch from water to steam power sped up the industrial revolution and led to many changes in manufacturing, transportation, and farming.
-The first steam powered engine with pistons was invented by Thomas Newcomen around 1712.
-The goal of the invention was to remove the water out of the coal mines, which would eventually allow reaching deeper for extracting more coal to be used by more steam engines.
+The shift from water to steam power played a pivotal role in accelerating the Industrial Revolution, bringing about profound changes in manufacturing, transportation, and farming.
+The first steam-powered engine with pistons was invented by Thomas Newcomen around 1712.
+Initially designed to pump water out of coal mines, this innovation facilitated deeper mining, allowing for increased coal extraction to power more steam engines.

-Later James Watt improved the engine of Newcomen’s and finally modifying it to provide a rotary motion suitable for driving factory machinery.
-This enabled factories to be located away from the rivers – which were powered by watermills – and further accelerated the pace of the Industrial Revolution.
+Later, James Watt improved Newcomen’s engine, eventually modifying it to provide rotary motion suitable for driving factory machinery.
+This innovation allowed factories to be located away from rivers, traditionally powered by watermills, and further accelerated the Industrial Revolution.

-While these things were happening, the deskilling of the craftsman and manufacturing of mass-produced items, expansion of factories and even growing cities, a reaction emerged in the late 19th century, the Arts and Crafts movement.
-In the next post, we are going to see the reasons behind this movement which started in Britain and its results that resonate even now.
+Amidst these transformations, characterized by the deskilling of craftsmen, mass production, the expansion of factories, and the growth of cities, a reaction emerged in the late 19th century known as the Arts and Crafts movement.
+In the next post, we will explore the reasons behind this movement, which originated in Britain, and examine its enduring impact.

 Subscribe to get notified of new posts